 [Pullman bricks found at our first garden site]

 When will the pantry be stocked?

-In just 8 months we have already received approval from the Chicago Public Schools for Service Learning partnerships, successfully petitioned the city and organized for public water access, had a string of impactful publicity events, contacted dozens of schools, released a website full of contacts & resources, and re-positioned our first community garden to be reclaimed by students.
+Last year we received approval from the Chicago Public Schools for Service Learning partnerships, successfully petitioned the city and organized for public water access, had a string of impactful publicity events, contacted dozens of schools, released a website full of contacts & resources, and re-positioned our first community garden to be reclaimed by students.